Verified Quadratic Virtual Substitution for Real Arithmetic: Experiments

-\paragraph{Benchmark Results.} Each example has a timeout of 30s.
-Figure~\ref{fig:evaluationsummary} summarizes the performance on the \caderwv and \economics examples in terms of the cumulative time needed to solve (return ``true'', ``false'', or ``unsat'') the fastest $n$ problems with a logarithmic time axis: more problems solved and a flatter curve is better.
+\paragraph{Results.} Each example has a timeout of 30s.
+Figure~\ref{fig:evaluationsummary} summarizes the performance on the \caderwv and \economics examples in terms of the cumulative time needed to solve (return ``true'', ``false'', ``sat'', or ``unsat'') the fastest $n$ problems with a logarithmic time axis: more problems solved and a flatter curve is better.

-Mathematica solves all problems in the \caderwv category, closely trailed by Z3, Redlog.
-The near constant computation time offset of Redlog in comparison to Z3, SMT-RAT, and Mathematica might be attributable to the additional step of entering an SMT REPL.
-Our verified \equalityvs (\eqvs), \generalvs (\genvs), \luckyvslong (\luckyvs), and \legvslong (\legvs) algorithms rank in performance between the basic VS implementation in SMT-RAT (\smtratvs), full SMT approaches (\smtratcad, \zthree), and combined virtual substitution plus CAD implementations (\redlog, \mathematica).
+Wolfram Engine solves all problems in the \caderwv category, closely trailed by Redlog, Z3.
+The near constant computation time offset of Redlog in comparison to Z3, SMT-RAT, and Wolfram Engine may be attributable to the additional step of entering an SMT REPL.
+Our verified \equalityvs (\eqvs), \generalvs (\genvs), \luckyvslong (\luckyvs), and \legvslong (\legvs) algorithms rank in performance between the basic quantifier elimination implementation in SMT-RAT (\smtratcad), virtual substitution in Wolfram Engine (\mathematicavs), full SMT approaches (\smtratsat, \zthree), and combined virtual substitution plus CAD implementations (\redlognew, \mathematicacad).
 The reduced startup time of our algorithms is attributable to the omitted parsing step.
 Overall, \equalityvs and \luckyvslong solve examples fast, but the wider applicability of \generalvs and \legvslong allows them to solve considerably more examples.
-Though we have already implemented a number of optimizations for VS, which we discuss in \rref{app:optimiz}, we do not expect to outperform the tools at this stage, as many of them have been optimized over a period of many years.
+Though we have already implemented a number of optimizations for VS (\rref{app:optimiz}) we do not expect to outperform prior tools at this stage, as many of them have been optimized over a period of many years.

 A comparison of duration per problem is in \rref{fig:detailedevaluation}.
 Though there is considerable overlap between \equalityvs, \generalvs, and \luckyvslong, mutually exclusive sets of solved examples (and considerable performance differences on a number of examples) foreshadow the performance achievable with the combined \legvslong algorithm.
-The simplifications of earlier methods in the combined algorithm even allows \legvslong to solve additional examples in the given maximum duration.